daviddalpiaz/appliedstats/data-and-programming.md

 ## [1] 2
 ```

-If we want to create a sequence that isn't limited to integers and increasing by 1 at a time, we can use the `seq()` function.
+To create a sequence that is not limited to consecutive integers, use the `seq()` function to define a sequence by its start, end, and increment.

 ```r